 Breast augmentation remains one of the most popular aesthetic procedures provided in the United States.
 The American Society of Plastic Surgery confirms that the procedure typically lasts between ten and twenty years without adjustments, making breast augmentation one of the safer, effective, and lasting plastic surgeries available.
 However, life happens, skin sags, and tastes change.
 If this is the case for you, then you might need to consider a breast implant exchange.

-Dr. Brent offers a range of cosmetic and plastic surgery in Santa Barbara and Beverly Hills.
+Dr. Brent offers a range of cosmetic and plastic surgery in Los Angeles and Beverly Hills.
 He is an expert in breast implant revision, using his years of experience to make sure that you are satisfied with your implants.

 What is a Breast Implant Exchange?

 A breast implant exchange is a procedure that effectively removes and replaces an existing breast implant.
 In most cases, patients opt for an exchange when the texture, size, or shape of the implant no longer suits them.
 If your implants ever feel lumpy, hard, or uneven, you should speak with your board-certified plastic surgeon at your earliest convenience.

 If you have started to experience sagging as a result of aging, childbirth, or weight fluctuation, then you should share your concerns with your surgeon.
 The skin can be easily addressed during an implant exchange.
 But, it will involve some extra work on the part of your surgeon to ensure a successful renegotiation of the breasts’ shape.

 What Does the Procedure Involve?

 Although you can watch a video of the procedure via the American Society of Plastic Surgery’s vlog, it isn’t for everyone.
 If you have a sensitive stomach or simply don’t have a strong desire to watch the video, then here are the basic steps that go into a breast implant exchange.